-We share a common language with the locals but mispronounce the villages, both of us struggling to hitch our respective Northern Rs up around a few that require the native blas for accuracy.
+We share a common language with the locals but mispronounce the villages, both of us struggling to hitch our respective Northern Rs up around a few that require the regional blas for accuracy.
 And although we haven’t fled the island that harbours us all, the experience feels just as commanding as a foreign holiday.

 Their stretch of sea might share a coastline with mine, but it’s not prone to stirring up treacherous storms.
 Their people came from the same national herd of rural dwellers but mine did not journey along these particular roads with or without a backward glance to a place where their descendants hear the echoes of their regrets and hopes, if they listen long enough.
 The more they try not to, the more they try to ignore the genetic ripples in the wind, the more deafening it becomes.